clburlison/clburlison.com/content/post/2015-08-24-import-logic-pro-x.md

 ---
 categories:
   - tech
 date: 2015-08-24T00:00:00Z
 excerpt: Import Logic Pro X Audio Content packages into your Munki repo.
 modified: 2015-11-17
 tags:
   - munki
   - python
 title: Import Logic Pro X Audio Content
 url: "import-logic-pro-x/"
 ---

-{{% alert info %}}
+{{< notice info >}}
 **Updated for Logic 10.2.0 - September 18th, 2015**

 This script has been updated to support Logic Pro 10.2.0.
 This release included many additional audio libraries for the added Alchemy Plugin.
-The updated script from Hannes will now download audio content to a "__Downloaded Items" directory and create hard links to Apple's categories.
+The updated script from Hannes will now download audio content to a "\_\_Downloaded Items" directory and create hard links to Apple's categories.
-{{% /alert %}}
+{{< /notice >}}

 Today I needed to import 60 packages (37 GB) of audio content for Logic Pro X into my Munki repo.
 Hannes Juutilainen did most of the hard work with his [download-logicprox-content.py](https://github.com/hjuutilainen/adminscripts/blob/master/download-logicprox-content.py) script which will download all the packages from Apple.